microsoft/onefuzz/docs/managing-templates.md

 ## Adding a required field

-In may cases, we want users of the template to provide more detail, such as data that can be used to tailor the notifications based on the target at hand.
+In many cases, we want users of the template to provide more detail, such as data that can be used to tailor the notifications based on the target at hand.
 This is accomplished via a [form fields](declarative-templates.md#example-form-fields).

-Let's make a new template that enables notifications via [Azure Devops Work Items](notifications/ado.md), where we require the user to specify the Area Path that the work items OneFuzz will create.
+Let's make a new template that enables notifications via [Azure Devops Work Items](notifications/ado.md), where we require the user to specify the Area Path for the work items that OneFuzz will create.

 This example will demonstrate setting the following:
-* `Project` via the project name specified during job creation.
+* `Project` via a project name specified during job creation.
-* `Area Path` via the new required field.
+* `Area Path` via a new required field.
 * `Iteration Path` via a new optional field, with a default value in the template.

 1. Enable support for declarative templates.
+This is required because declarative templates are not yet stabilized.
     ```
     onefuzz config --enable_feature job_templates
     ```